enoreyes/EssayBot/ReadMe.md

 > EssayBot is an attempt to outline a system that combines state of the art techniques in the domain of text synthesis (GPT-2) with advanced grammar and style parsers, with the goal of proposing a model for a new highly efficient writing assistant software.

-- Warning: This software is still under development so may not build successfully.
+- Warning: This repo is still under development so may not build successfully.

 ## Installation